Stocks suffer on Trump virus warning

 Stock markets sank Wednesday after US President Donald Trump warned of "a very, very painful two weeks" to come for the United States, whose coronavirus death toll has overtaken that of China.
-European equities fell hard, with London down 3.5 per cent nearing midday.
+European equities fell hard, with London down 3.7 per cent in afternoon trading.
 Tokyo earlier closed down 4.5 per cent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)